Displaying 1 to 20 of 30 Results

-If you are a TRIO student, you make an appointment with Tammy Connor to work with Mark Kelly.
-If you are not a TRIO student, you schedule an appointment with the Writing Lab, located in Powell Hall, at /learning_center/writing_center/
+If you are a TRIO student, you make an appointment with the Student Success Center to work with Mark Kelly.
+If you are not a TRIO student, you schedule an appointment with the Writing Lab, located in Powell Hall, through the My.UMFK Campus Portal.

 We administer the Miller Analogies Test (MAT).
 The registration form is located here.

 Several professors have study guides and handouts to help you prepare for exams.
-These may be picked up from Tammy Connor in the Student Support Services office in the Learning Center.
+These may be picked up from the Student Success Center in Powell Hall.

 Visit www.ets.org/praxis for information on registration, test dates, test preparation, codes, scores and more.
 Results are also sent to the Registrar’s Office.

-Students can also see Tammy Connor for questions regarding the Praxis exam.
+Students can also see the Student Success Center for questions regarding the Praxis exam.

 Information and requests for disability accommodations can be found online at: /learning_center/disabilities/

-Appointments are made with Tammy Connor in the Learning Center.
-She can also be reached by phone at 834-7530 or appointments can be made online through the My.UMFK Campus Portal:
+Appointments are made with the Student Success Center by phone at 834-7530 or online through the My.UMFK Campus Portal: